MaxPiLab/handson-iot-raspberrypi/doc/headless_rpi.md

 ### 6.)
 SSH into your Pi

 Now we need a way to access the Raspberry Pi’s command prompt.
-We can do this with a remote SSH client called PuTTY.
+We can do this with a remote SSH client called **PuTTY**.
 PuTTY establishes an SSH connection between the Raspberry Pi and another computer.
 It opens up a window that gives you access to the Raspberry Pi’s command prompt.